 You can also get other insights from looking at the schema, such as security information.
 In my demo, for instance, I was able to see that the password remember and reset token were all stored as a one-way digest.
 So, if an attacker was able to obtain access to this database, I know they wouldn’t be able to obtain these secrets.

 You can watch this portion of my RailsConf talk in the video clip below.
 If you want to follow along in the code or look it up later, I’ve created a branch called erd within the Land of Apps fork of the Rails Sample App sixth edition.
 Check it out here.

-I’d love to hear your comments, suggestions and questions in Discord!
+I’d love to hear your comments, suggestions and questions in Slack!
 And feel free to explore the other two types of code design docs that I demoed how to auto-generate, including: